lovelyturtles/Promise/docs/i2_worksheet.md

 ## SOLID
 We couldn't find a SOLID violation for team  on March 30, 2022 10 AM, and thus didn't open any issues in group 5.
-[//]: <Find a SOLID violation in the project of group with group number n-1 in the same section of the course as you (group 1 does group 16).
-Open an issue in their project with the violation, clearly explaining the SOLID violation - specifying the type, provide a link to that issue.
-Be sure your links in the issues are to specific commits (not to main, or develop as those will be changed).Provide a link to the issue you created here.>

 ## Retrospective